bishabosha/tiger-site-gen/_docs/articles/008 - effective-match-types.md

 end
 ```

 This is expressive, but not safe.
-The `params` dictionary is dynamic — if you mistype `"name"`, you’ll only find out at runtime.
+The `params` dictionary is dynamic — if you mistype `"name"`, you'll only find out at runtime.

 **Scala (with match types):**